Home » CRA Audit Triggers and How to Avoid Them

 The CRA will never object to legitimate tax shelters like RRSPs or TFSAs because they are entirely acceptable.
 But when they stumble across a non-profit they’ve never heard of, alarm bells start to ring.
 This is due to the fact that fraudulent non-profit organisations and their dubious receipts, which are infamous for inflating donation numbers, cause thousands of audits to be triggered every year.

-Make sure your preferred charity is listed on the “official” CRA list of charities before making a donation. in especially if you plan to deduct your donation from your taxable income.
+Make sure your preferred charity is listed on the “official” CRA list of charities before making a donation. especially if you plan to deduct your donation from your taxable income.

 Do you rent out the basement apartment in your house or own rental properties like condos?
 Your expenses could outpace your rental revenue.
 For instance, reporting a loss during a year of significant renovations or a protracted vacant period is appropriate.